amirmohan/amirali.github.io/about.md

 <h2>Biography</h2>
-<p>I am a Postdoctoral Associate at the University of Californina, Berkeley in the department of Electrical Engineering and Computer Science (EECS), where I am fortunate to work with <b>Prof. Kannan Ramchandran</b>.
+<p>I am a Postdoctoral Associate at the University of California, Berkeley in the department of Electrical Engineering and Computer Science (EECS), where I am fortunate to work with <b>Prof. Kannan Ramchandran</b>.
 Prior to that, I was a Postdoctoral Associate at Stanford University in the department of Electrical Engineering with <b>Prof. David Tse</b>.
 I completed my PhD in Electrical and Computer Engineering (ECE) at Rice University with <b>Prof. Richard Baraniuk</b>.
-I did my undergradute studies in Electrical Engineering department at Sharif University of Technology.</p>
+I did my undergraduate studies in Electrical Engineering department at Sharif University of Technology.</p>

 <h2>Selected Awards</h2>
 <ul class="skill-list">